cozy/cozy-ui/docs/README.md

 _:pushpin: NOTE_: Cozy Ui uses [normalize.css](https://necolas.github.io/normalize.css/) by _Nicolas Gallagher_ as a reset styles process.
 The CSS file is embedded directlyby the Cozy Ui Stylus plugin, using the stylus `include css` statement to inline the CSS in the output instead of using a native CSS `@import`.

 Then, you just need to add a `@import 'cozy-ui'` statement at top of your main stylus file.

+## React components

+You can see react components in storybook [here](https://cozy.github.io/cozy-ui/react/).

 ## License